CardGameGeek/scan2mint/README.md

      autotrim -c southwest -f 5 source/example.jpg stage1/example.jpg

 ### stage2
 The image now needs some rotation.
 The scanner i use does have hardware and software correction mechanism for this problem.
-I found that both features do a great job on ordinary office documents, but not on the cards i have to scan.
-The card often have black horizontal and vertical lines, which are the same color as the card background.
+I found that both features do a great job with ordinary office documents, but not on the cards i have to scan.
+The cards often have black horizontal and vertical lines, which are the same color as the card background.
 The scanner hardware and software solution needs to crop when deskewing an image to prevent a white background showing up.
 This auto cropping tends to eat into my scans from time to time.
-Among Freds script is one calles textdeskew which does a Fourier Transformation and automatically identifies bright hot spots in the resulting map (the black dots).
+Among Freds script is one calles textdeskew which does a Fourier Transformation and automatically identifies bright hot spots in the resulting map (marked with black dots).
 As text is usually printed in parallel lines, these hotspots should form a line in the map as well.
-He does a (recursive, sort of) linear regression to identify this line and rotation angle from the y-axis.
+He does a (recursive, sort of) linear regression to identify this line and the rotation angle from the y-axis.
 This works perfect on text only scans as you can see on his homepage.
 But on cards there tends to be more graphics than text and the original `textdeskew` fails on these images.
 I modified his script a little to cope with this problem.
-As you can see in the example FFT Map, a lot of black circles are way of the single line.
+As you can see in the example FFT Map, a lot of black circles are way off the single line.
 My modification calculates a virtual line for each hot spot through the center point of the map.
 For this line the std deviation is calculated against each other hot spot.
 To accumulate for vertical text and artifacts each hot spot is rotated by 90deg around the center point.
 It's std deviation is calculated against the virtual line as well.
 If the orginial hot spot has a std deviation of less than two, it is used for further calculation.
-Otherwise the 90deg rotated hot spot is checked for a std deviation of less than two.
-For each virtual line the number of hotspots (original and 90deg rotated) with a std deviation of two or less is summed up.
-The virtual lines with the highest score is then used to feed these hot spots into Freds linear regression.
-These "winning" hot spot are then marked with a smaller whith circle.
-A white circle within a larger black circle denotes an orginal hot spot, while a single white circle representis a 90 deg rotated hot spot.
+Otherwise the 90deg rotated hot spot is checked for a std deviation of less than two and used appropiatly.
+For each virtual line the number of hotspots (original and 90deg rotated) with a std deviation of two or less is counted.
+The virtual lines with the highest score is then used to feed these nearby hot spots (std dev < 2) into Freds linear regression.
+These "winning" hot spot are then marked with a smaller white dot.
+A white dot within a larger black dot denotes an orginal hot spot, while a single white dot representis a 90 deg rotated hot spot.

 | stage1                                                          | map                                                    | stage2                                               |
 |-----------------------------------------------------------------|--------------------------------------------------------|------------------------------------------------------|